ivre/ivre/doc/usage/web-ui.rst

 Keep in mind that the information available in this interface highly depends on the options used to run Nmap.

+Access to the web interface can optionally require authentication;
+see :doc:`web-auth` for details.

 The interface
 ~~~~~~~~~~~~~